AditiChandra18/Modak-Detection-in-images-/README.md

 Since, no dataset on "modak" was available, I have created my own dataset which contains two folders
 1. Images (contains 80 images of modak)
-2. Annots(contains the annotation of the respective 80 images) I have done the annotation using labellmg ( The first code does the calculation and gives the dimensions of the bounding box of the no. of annotations done in an image.
+2. Annots(contains the annotation of the respective 80 images) I have done the annotation using labellmg (https://github.com/tzutalin/labelImg)

+The first code does the calculation and gives the dimensions of the bounding box of the no. of annotations done in an image.

 The second code is of splitting the image sinto training and testing images and likewise loading the dataset object To run my code I required an updated version of tensor flow although a continuous internal error (file downloads) kept occurring and despite many efforts, it cannot be solved in time.
 Thus, I could not run the epochs of my code and if given more time I will be able to complete this.
+This liberary was required  https://github.com/matterport/Mask_RCNN/blob/master/mrcnn/utils.py to import so that a new dataset class could be created.

 The third code provides the testing of images and finally detect the modak in an image